 “An athlete resides within each one of us,” states Mike.
 “No matter our age or gender, we compete each and every day in the biggest race of all…the Human Race”.

 He is the recipient of the Northwest Athletic Club Association (NACA) Fitness Director of the Year Award in 1992 and the National Volunteer Service Citation from the Arthritis Foundation 2000.

 When not coaching and training athletes and clients, Mike enjoys golf, walking, weight training, watching sports, reading, music, movies, and working around his property.
 But most importantly spending time with his wife, their dog, and their two adult children.

 Coach Locke 2009

 Lindsay was born and raised in Whatcom County.
 She is a graduate of Western Washington University where she earned a BA in Communication.
-She started working during the summers at the Bellingham Golf and Country Club as a lifeguard and swim instructor when she was in high school…and never left.
+She started working during the summers at the Bellingham Golf and Country Club as a lifeguard and swim instructor when she was in high school…and started at BAC in 2019.
 She has over 20 years of aquatics experience and over 10 years of management experience.
 Her passion is to help kids learn to enjoy the water and become competent swimmers while having fun and being safe.

 When she is not at the BAC, her life is spent with her husband, Brett, and their 3 kids: Jack, Maelle, and Carys.
 They love to do things together as a family, whether it be walking to Starbucks, playing games or watching movies.
 All 3 of her children have spent their whole lives in and around the water and have no idea water can be dangerous, much to the lifeguard’s chagrin—although Lindsay believes bringing her children to the pool is a great way to train her staff, especially her youngest, who is very good at pushing boundaries.